 Most private tenants with tenancies that are not binding on the landlord’s lender will be protected by this new law.
-The only exceptions are:
+The only exceptions are if you are:

-- if you are a service occupier or service tenant, living in tied accommodation
+- a service occupier or service tenant, living in tied accommodation

-- if you are an excluded occupier (eg if you are a lodger in your landlord's home), or
+- an excluded occupier (eg if you are a lodger in your landlord's home), or

-- if you are an occupier with basic protection (this may be the case if you live in the same building as your landlord, you don’t pay any rent, or you live in a holiday let).
+- an occupier with basic protection (this may be the case if you live in the same building as your landlord, you don’t pay any rent, or you live in a holiday let)